Q: Who is eligible for to apply to the Baylor LL.M. program?

 Several weeks before the start of each quarter, you will receive information about how to register for classes.

 Q: When must I pay my tuition & fees?

 A due date for your tuition and fees will be included in your welcome packet.
-You may either pay up front or a 12 month payment plan.
+Tuition and fees will be due prior to each quarter, or a 14-month payment plan is also available.
 Please contact Jenny_Branson@baylor.edu for additional information.